 And if you find and buy one specifically to immediately sell on eBay, I hope that a strange frequency makes villagers rise up and smash your computer.
 Just yours.

-You can find an expanded version of this article, including the bizarre story of what happened on Record Store Day as a result of it, in my book Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.
+You can find an expanded version of this article, including the bizarre story of what happened on Record Store Day as a result of it, not to mention much more about Music From BBC Children’s Programmes, in my book Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.
 Meanwhile, you can find more about the Music From “The Changes” EP, and many other records featuring members of the BBC Radiophonic Workshop, in my book Top Of The Box, available in paperback here or from the Kindle Store here.

 © Tim Worthington.